bitnami/charts/bitnami/ghost/README.md

 ## Upgrading

+### To 15.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `service.port` renamed as `service.ports.http`.
+- `service.httpsPort` renamed as `service.port.https`.

+Additionally, updates the MariaDB subchart to it newest major, 10.0.0, which contains similar changes.

 ### To 14.0.0

 Due to recent changes in the container image (see [Notable changes](https://github.com/bitnami/bitnami-docker-ghost#notable-changes)), the major version of the chart has been bumped preemptively.